Skip to main content

 Do I need a GPU VPS for Claude Code?

-Does Virtarix provide API keys or model access?
+Does Virtarix provide Claude accounts, API keys, or model access?

 What VPS size should I use for Claude Code?

-Start Claude Code with the recommended Virtarix Cloud VPS S for a practical first deployment, then scale after measuring CPU, RAM, storage, and process count for Git repositories, terminal auth, build tools, and project-specific secrets.
+Start with the recommended Virtarix VPS S plan for a practical first server workspace, then scale after measuring CPU, RAM, storage, repository size, package installs, build processes, and concurrent terminal sessions.

 Can Claude Code keep running without my local machine?